-If updates are available, an updates icon appears next to the groov logo in the upper-right corner of groov Build.
+In a groov Box or groov Server, if updates are available, an icon appears next to the groov logo in the upper-right corner of Build mode.
+(This icon does not appear in a groov EPIC.)

+Click the updates icon

 Click the updates icon (or select Help > Check for Updates).

-The Check for Updates dialog box tells you what kind of updates are available.
-Follow the onscreen instructions to download an update file or view a list of updates on the latest groov readme.
+The Check for Updates dialog box opens, telling you what kinds of updates are available.
+Follow the onscreen instructions to download an update file or view a list of changes in the latest groov readme.